TYPO3-extensions/sphinx/Documentation/AdministratorManual/RenderingPdf/InstallingShareFont.rst

 .. _`Share corporate font family`: http://typo3.org/the-brand/style-guide/the-typo3-font/

-Instead of just fetching this :file:`LaTeX` directory from the official repository, we suggest to replace the whole :file:`RestTools` directory and use a clone of the whole git repository:
+Instead of just fetching this :file:`LaTeX` directory from the official repository, we suggest to replace the whole :file:`RestTools` directory and use a clone of the whole Git repository:

 .. code-block:: bash